harness/developer-hub/release-notes/chaos-engineering.md

 * When a chaos infrastructure is deleted, details on the user interface wrongly showed the infrastructure ID instead of the infrastructure name.
 This is now fixed.
 (CHAOS-952)
 * When a chaos experiment was pushed to the ChaosHub, only a single fault associated with the experiment was being pushed, rather than all the faults.
 This is now fixed.
 (CHAOS-973)
 * When a chaos experiment was deleted, only the most recent run was deleted, and the previous runs were retained in the cluster.
 Now it has been fixed such that when a chaos experiment is deleted, all the runs associated with it are deleted from the cluster.
-* When a chaos experiment was deleted, the fault running within the experiment was not stopped).
-Now it has been fixed such that, when an experiment is deleted, the chaos fault running on the Kubernetes cluster is halted, the fault is deleted, and the experiment (as a whole) is deleted.
+* When a chaos experiment was deleted, the fault running within the experiment was not stopped.
+Now it has been fixed such that, when an experiment is deleted, the chaos fault running on the Kubernetes cluster is halted, the fault is deleted, and the experiment as a whole is deleted.
 (CHAOS-782)
 * When a chaos experiment was running, the user interface incorrectly showed probes that were still being executed as failed probes.
 Now it has been fixed so that the interface shows the correct status of the probes being executed.
 (CHAOS-911)
 * The term “agent” was changed to “infrastructure”.
 While selecting (or creating) an infrastructure, the search bar showed all available infrastructures irrespective of the search string entered by the user in the search bar.
 (CHAOS-920)
 * When a CRON experiment was stopped by the user, the current run used to stop, but the upcoming (and subsequent) runs were not being affected by the stop.
 It has been fixed now so that stopping an experiment will stop the upcoming schedules as well.
 (CHAOS-713)